sirsean/FringeSlingshot/README.md

 and that might get it up and running.

+## Stories

+Each story gets its own JSON file to describe its encounters.

+See, for instance, `src/data/chapter-one.json`.

+A story consists of `encounters`, and has a `startEncounter` to reference the first encounter in the story.

 ## Editing the Story

-The story is configured in a JSON file, at `src/data/encounters.json`.

 There are "encounters", which consist of "screens".
 Here's an example of what that JSON may look like: